helm/charts/README.md

 The process to get added is:

 * File an issue asking to be a trusted collaborator
-* A Helm Chart Maintainer can then add the user as a read only collaborator to the repository
+* A Helm Chart Maintainer can then add the user as a read-only collaborator to the repository

 ## Review Process